Constrained bilinear optimal control of reactive evolution equations: Introduction

 \zlcomment{Our main contribution is an \emph{optimize-then-discretize} framework for constrained bilinear optimal control using the unified transform method.
 This method provides an exact integral representation of the PDE solution, which we leverage to replace the PDE constraint within the control problem.
-The resulting optimality conditions form a system of smooth nonlinear equations that can be directly solved by standard solvers with convergence guarantees.} The framework introduced in this paper consists of the following steps. \begin{enumerate} \item[\zlcomment{1.}] For a given set of initial and boundary conditions, we derive an integral representation of the solution using the unified transform method.
+The resulting optimality conditions form a system of smooth nonlinear equations that can be directly solved by existing algorithms with guaranteed global convergence at a quadratic rate.} The framework introduced in this paper consists of the following steps. \begin{enumerate} \item[\zlcomment{1.}] For a given set of initial and boundary conditions, we derive an integral representation of the solution using the unified transform method.
 Replacing the PDE constraint with the integral representation results in an equivalent reformulation of the optimal control problem. \item[\zlcomment{2.}] For the reformulated problem after replacing the PDE constraint, we derive explicit expressions for the directional derivatives of the objective and constraints with respect to the control variable.
 These directional derivatives are used in necessary conditions of optimality derived from the KKT conditions.
-The optimality conditions are in the form of a system of infinite-dimensional equations and inequalities. \item[\zlcomment{3.}] We discretize the optimality conditions to obtain a system of smooth finite-dimensional nonlinear equations.
-Unlike discretize-then-optimize approaches that first discretize the PDE, the discretization of the optimality conditions in our framework does not involve differential operators and thus preserves the PDE relation in continuous space and time.
-The system of equations resulting from this discretization can be solved by existing solvers without developing tailored numerical algorithms. \end{enumerate}
+The optimality conditions are in the form of a system of infinite-dimensional equations and inequalities. \item[\zlcomment{3.}] We discretize and reformulate the optimality conditions as a system of finite-dimensional smooth nonlinear equations.
+Unlike discretize-then-optimize approaches that first discretize the PDE, the discretization of the optimality conditions in our framework does not involve differential operators and thus preserves the PDE relation in continuous space and time. \end{enumerate}

 This paper is organized as follows.
 Section \ref{sec:problem} formulates the constrained bilinear optimal control problem for second-order linear evolution equations and presents two applications of the control problem.
 The computational framework for solving the control problem is described in Section \ref{sec:computation-framework}.
 The computational results for the two applications are presented in Section \ref{sec:results}.
 Finally, we provide concluding remarks in Section \ref{sec:conclusion}.